Friday, September 26, 2025

 When we are practicing the fine art of emotional regulation on a daily basis, we need to possess specific skills that teach us to comfortably say what we mean, mean what we say, etc. In other words, we can't "fake" emotional regulation.
 It takes many skills to bring us back to baseline when we feel suddenly on fire---or suddenly numb and somwhere "else" other than the here and now of present day reality.

 If you wonder what our emotionally unregulated selves look like in today's day and age, just look around you.
-The whole "Karen" phenomenon is about emotional dysregulation.
-I don't know why our culture decided that being a "Karen" was specific to white suburban females, but o.k.
-In fact, we can find Karens everywhere and anywhere so long as she's female with an entitled attitude towards others while on steroids.
+The whole "Karen" and "Richard" phenomenons are about emotional dysregulation.
+I don't know why our culture decided that being a "Karen" or a "Richard" was specific to a particular race, but o.k.
+In fact, we can find Karens and Richards everywhere and anywhere so long as one presents with an entitled attitude towards others while on steroids.
 (LOL!)
-The last time I had an emotionally dysregulated experience with a Karen in my hometown, I actually wondered if a cognitive impairment on her part was partly to blame.
-But I digress.
-Karens come in all shapes, sizes, colors, and genders...and they've been around since the dawn of mankind.
-You don't think so?
-Get a clue.
-For as long as people have felt entitled to what they want from whomever they want it from on demand, emotionally dysregulated status will follow when things don't go perfectly enough for him/her/them.
+What we need to remember about folks like these is that nobody died and made him/her/them the Lord and Master of our own life just because they think so.
+End of.

 Stop!
 Relax!
 Think!
 Act!
 So simple and yet we forget to do this whenever we are instantly offended by whatever we see, hear, or otherwise "experience" through our five senses.
 Don't act first.
 Stop, relax, and think first!
 Then you can decide what the "best" course of action is without making matters worse.
 And be sure to live by the edict: "Check yourself, before you wreck yourself."
 There is nothing worth getting yourself in a twist over when the "incident" is purely verbal in nature and you don't even know who you are tussling with verbally in the first place.
 Just STAHP!